-Now that we have established the purpose of the dashboard, start thinking about how the dashboard’s layout will best serve the audience and provide value.
+Now that we have established the purpose of the dashboard in our last blog post Dashboard Design Best Practices: The Dashboard's Purpose, it's time to start thinking about how the dashboard’s layout will best serve the audience and provide value.
 This is the first step toward thinking about how the dashboard looks and how it will function.
 The following elements start building the foundation for how your dashboard will look:

 The layout of your dashboard should help the audience understand the purpose, and support how the audience will use the dashboard.